peterhinch/micropython-async/TUTORIAL.md

 Alternatively a ``Barrier`` instance can be used if the producer must wait until the consumer is ready to access the data.

-The interface specification for the primitves is [here](./PRIMITIVES.md).
+The interface specification for the primitives is [here](./PRIMITIVES.md).

 ###### [Jump to Contents](./TUTORIAL.md#contents)